 Answer: (A) an ineluctable and (F) merely denouement

-If district boundaries are designed to protect incumbents —that is, those already in office—then victory for those incumbents should be close to assured or inevitable.
-Ineluctable is synonymous with these words.
+If district boundaries are designed to protect incumbents —that is, those already in office—then victory for those incumbents should be assured or inevitable.
+“Ineluctable” is synonymous with these words.
 Invidious means “causing envy” and plangent means “full of lamentation,” neither of which is as well supported as the credited response.
 The second blank comes after a couple of transition words.
-The first is of course, which might sound like the passage is continuing in the same direction, but here indicates a change of direction: The author is conceding that sometimes incumbents face challenges.
-The second, Nevertheless, also changes direction, meaning that the passage has returned to where it started, arguing that elections are essentially decided before they begin.
+The first, is of course, which might sound like the passage is continuing in the same direction, but here indicates a change of direction: The author is conceding that sometimes incumbents face challenges.
+The Second, Nevertheless, also changes direction, meaning that the passage has returned to where it started, arguing that elections are essentially decided before they begin.
 That is what merely denouement means.
 Seldom nugatory means rarely inconsequential, which is the opposite of what the passage calls for; remarkably contentious is wrong for the same reason, as that phrase would indicate that the general election is fiercely contested.

 3. Possessed of an insatiable sweet tooth, Jim enjoyed all kinds of candy, but he had a special for gumdrops, his absolute favorite.

 Answer: (B) affinity and (F) predilection

 The word in the blank is used to describe Jim’s feelings for gumdrops.
 The clues “enjoyed all kinds of candy” and “his absolute favorite” dictates that the blank means liking.
 Both affinity and predilection means liking.
 Odium and disregard go in the wrong direction.
 The container might sound right, but it is not related to the clue and nature does not mean liking.

 4. The twins’ heredity and upbringing were identical in nearly every respect, yet one child remained unfailingly sanguine even in times of stress while her sister was prone to angry outbursts that indicated an exceptionally choleric